-7 Unexpected Benefits to Being Brave
+7 Unexpected Benefits of Being Brave

 By

-1. Anxiety Fades
+1. Anxiety Decreases

-4. Relationships Improve
+3. Relationships Improve

-5. New Opportunities Arise
+5. More Opportunities

 6. Improved Health

-7. Increased Self-Confidence
+7. Increased Confidence

 Take Action

-27 Brave Actions You Can Take Starting Today
+27 Brave Actions You Can Take

 1. Call a friend you haven’t connected with recently saying, “you were on my mind, how’s everything going?”
 Leave them a voicemail if they don’t answer.